 - Gastrointestinal function

-- Brain functions including memory and cognition
+- Brain function, including memory and cognition

 - Mood regulation